popdemtech/popdemtech.com/README.md

 ### GitHub Pages

 The generated website is made to be run on Github Pages.
-Within the Github repository for the generated website, navigate the the GitHub Pages settings, and set the site to be built from the `/docs` directory.
+Within the Github repository for the generated website, modify the following GitHub Pages settings:

 * Set the site to be build from the `/docs` directory
 * Set the custom domain to be the same as the domain in the CNAME file